Clay Collard: 2024 season

 Collard faced former Bellator Featherweight champion A. J. McKee on February 24, 2024, at PFL vs. Bellator.
 He lost in the first round by armbar submission.

 Collard started the 2024 season with a bout against former Bellator Lightweight champion Patricky Pitbull on April 12, 2024 at PFL 2.
 He won the fight by second round technical knockout.

 Collard faced Mads Burnell in the main event of PFL 5 at Jon M. Huntsman Center in Salt Lake City, UT on June 21, 2024.
 He lost the fight via unanimous decision.

 Collard faced former Bellator Lightweight champion Brent Primus in the semifinals of the 2024 Lightweight tournament on August 16, 2024 at PFL 8.
 He lost the fight by unanimous decision.

 2025 PFL World Tournament

 On February 26, 2025, the promotion officially revealed that Collard joined the 2025 PFL Lightweight Tournament.

 In the quarterfinal, Collard faced Alfie Davis on April 18, 2025, at PFL 3.
 He lost the bout by TKO in the first round.

 Professional boxing career

 Collard was initially training boxing only to improve his offensive striking skills for mixed martial arts.
 However, he needed money to fix his car so he opted to take a short-notice professional boxing match.
 He made his professional boxing debut in 2017, winning via split decision.

+Bare-knuckle boxing

+Collard made his debut with Bare Knuckle Fighting Championship against Daniel Keepers on August 8, 2026 at BKFC Fight Night 44.
+He won the fight by knockout in the third round.